10 Day Nepal Travel Itinerary + Travel Guide

 The city of Kathmandu, founded in 12th century AD and earlier known as Kantipur, in located in central Nepal.
 Though there are traces of early civilization in Kathmandu, the growth to the present bustling city is believed to have got a boost due to the trade carried out in the Indo-Tibet route.

-From exploring the busy streets of Thamel to taking a bus ride to reach the heritage sites, there is no end to the list of things that you could engage in this incredible city.
+From exploring the busy streets of Thamel to taking a bus ride to reach the heritage sites, there is no end to the list of things that you could do in Kathmandu.
 There are tons of things you can expect in the capital city of Kathmandu.

 What to See in Kathmandu?

 Visit Swayambhunath Stupa (also known as monkey temple), perched on a lofty hillock to witness an amalgamation of Hindu and Buddhist faiths.
-The construction of this mighty shrine is said to have been finished by the 13th century.
+It is one of the most Iconic Landmarks in Kathmandu, and the construction of this mighty shrine is said to have been finished by the 13th century.
 Climb up through the steep staircase to the top of the stupa to enjoy a panoramic view of the Kathmandu valley.
 If you can, try to stay till evening to enjoy a surreal sunset.

-Located on the banks of Bagmati river, Pashupatinath Temple is the holiest site in Nepal for Hindus.
+Located on the banks of Bagmati river, Pashupatinath Temple is the holiest site in Nepal for Hindus, and also one of the Most Famous Attraction of Kathmandu.
 Walk through the busy temple complex that consists of 518 temples and buildings to have a look at the wood carvings and detailings made by silver.
 Pashupatinath Temple, a UNESCO Cultural Heritage site, is dedicated to lord Shiva and devotees from all over Asia visit this sacred site.
 Shiva Ratri is one of the most important occasions that are observed in this temple.
 You must not miss the evening aarti in Pashupatinath Temple.